 With exterior woodwork, filler won’t last like putty.
-Wood putty is oil-based so it will work better on an outdoor surface.
-Meanwhile, wood filler is water-based.
+Wood putty is oil-based, so it will work better on an outdoor surface.

 When painting, wood filler is better.
 Putty doesn’t take to paint like filler.

 Wood putty is an adhesive made with plastic.
 Wood filler contains sawdust or wood fibers, and blends well with unfinished wood.
-However, it will need to be stained or finished for it to adhere.
+You can stain or paint your wood filler to match your piece of wood if desired.

 How To Use Wood Filler

-We applied wood filler but didn’t flatten it much.
-Then, we sanded it after it dried.
-Finally, a stain and sealer were used to finish it.
+We applied a generous amount of wood filler to the hole and allowed it to dry.
+Then, we sanded it.
+Finally, we used a stain and sealer to finish the piece.